multisynq/react-together/contributing/CONTRIBUTING.md

 # Contributing

-Do you want to contribute your work to ReactTogether?
+Do you want to contribute your work to React Together?
 Well, then first and most important, thank you!

 The following is a set of contrbuting guidelines.
 Please spend several minutes reading them before you create an issue or pull request.